Easygard was updated. Refresh this page and you'll now have the latest version available offline

 Players have five locations which may be Wounded: Left Arm, Right Arm, Left Leg, Right Leg, and Torso

 Arm:From just below the outside point of the shoulder to the tips of the fingers.
-A hand is not Wounded if struck below the wrist while holding a weapon or shield.
-Treat hits below the wrist to a hand holding a weapon or shield as though they had hit the weapon or shield held instead.
+A hand is not Wounded if struck below the wrist while holding a melee weapon, shield, or bow.
+Treat hits below the wrist to a hand holding a melee weapon, shield, or bow as though they had hit the weapon, shield, or bow held instead.

 Leg: From just below the end of the buttocks in the back, the hip socket in the front, and an imaginary line between them on the sides down to and including the foot.
 A foot on the ground is not Wounded if struck below the ankle.